hala201/PatternProof/CHECKINS.md

 ## Motivation

-Our program is a verification tool that aims to verify the usage of three specific design patterns in order to propose refactoring of unhandled cases (that could be bugs or lead to bugs) and propose suggestions on how to achieve a higher quality design patterns (e.g., better adherence to the design pattern, using Java's polymorphism, etc.).
-The three design patterns we are focusing on are Visitor, Chain of Responsibility, and Observer.
+Our program is a verification tool that aims to verify the usage of two specific design patterns in order to propose refactoring of unhandled cases (that could be bugs or lead to bugs) and propose suggestions on how to achieve a higher quality design patterns (e.g., better adherence to the design pattern, using Java's polymorphism, etc.).
+The three design patterns we are focusing on are Visitor and Chain of Responsibility since these design patterns are heavily influenced by the Control Flow of the program.
 Our target users are developers who are at least somewhat familiar with design patterns (either read about it, used it, or learnt about it).

 ### Some Specific Use Cases